up9inc/mockintosh/docs/Configuring.md

   - just some text
 ```

-- For request #1: `index.html` file is returned with `Content-Type: text/html` header.
+1. request: `index.html` file is returned with `Content-Type: text/html` header.
-- For request #2: `subdir/image.png` image is returned with `Content-Type: image/png` header.
+2. request: `subdir/image.png` image is returned with `Content-Type: image/png` header.
-- For request #3: `just some text` is returned with `Content-Type: text/html` header.
+3. request: `just some text` is returned with `Content-Type: text/html` header.
-- For request #4: `index.html` again and so on...
+4. request: `index.html` again and so on...

 The looping can be disabled with setting `multiResponsesLooped` to `false`, in this case you will start getting HTTP 410
 response after all items in response list are exhausted.